CA-CST-SII/Software-Standards/C#_Standards.md

 |-
 | Protected/Private Fields
 | Camel Casing
-| Start with ì_î for class level
+| Start with ‚Äú_‚Äù for class level
 |-
 | Parameters/Local Variables
 | Camel Casing
 |
 |}

-===Code Structure===
-====Code Separation====
-=====Separation Overview=====
+###Code Structure###
+####Code Separation####
+#####Separation Overview#####
-Imagine trying to read a book or a magazine article with no spaces between the words or any indentation and/or blank lines to set-off or separate paragraphs.
-It becomes readily apparent just how powerful these simple formatting tools are in contributing to the flow and readability of the text.
-Similarly, the proper usage of indentation, blank lines, and white spaces will vastly improve the flow and readability of source code.
+Imagine trying to read a book or a magazine article with no spaces between the words or any

-=====Indentation=====
+indentation and/or blank lines to set-off or separate paragraphs.
+It becomes readily

+apparent just how powerful these simple formatting tools are in contributing to the flow and

+readability of the text.
+Similarly, the proper usage of indentation, blank lines, and white

+spaces will vastly improve the flow and readability of source code.

+#####Indentation#####
 An indentation standard using spaces never was achieved.
-Some people like 2 spaces; some prefer 4 and others 8, or even more spaces.
-For this reason it is better use tabs and we define the Tab as the standard indentation character.
+Some people like 2 spaces; some

+prefer 4 and others 8, or even more spaces.
+For this reason it is better use tabs and we

+define the Tab as the standard indentation character.
 Tab characters have some advantages:

-*Everyone can set their own preferred indentation level *It is only 1 keystroke and not 2, 4, or 8Öand will therefore reduce typing (even with ìsmart indentingî you have to set the indentation manually sometimes, or take it back or whatever).
+*Everyone can set their own preferred indentation level *It is only 1 keystroke and not 2, 4, or 8‚Ä¶and will therefore reduce typing (even with ‚Äúsmart

+indenting‚Äù you have to set the indentation manually sometimes, or take it back or whatever).
-*If you want to increase the indentation (or decrease), mark one block and increase the indent level with Tab with Shift-Tab you decrease the indentation.
-This is true for almost any text editor.
+*If you want to increase the indentation (or decrease), mark one block and increase the

+indent level with Tab with Shift-Tab you decrease the indentation.
+This is true for almost

+any text editor.

 Indentation should be used in the following manner:

-*Subordinate scopes/clauses should be indented one level in from the next higher scope (see Code Examples).
+*Subordinate scopes/clauses should be indented one level in from the next higher scope (see

+Code Examples).
-**The class, interface, struct, enum, and delegate declarations should be one level in from the namespace declaration.
+**The class, interface, struct, enum, and delegate declarations should be one level in from

+the namespace declaration.
-**Constructors, Fields, Properties, Methods, etc. should be one level in from the class declaration.
+**Constructors, Fields, Properties, Methods, etc. should be one level in from the class

+declaration.
 **Source code within Constructors, Properties, Methods, etc. should be indented one level.
-**Subordinate statements within conditional and flow statements should be indented one level (see Formatting Conditional/Flow Statements).
+**Subordinate statements within conditional and flow statements should be indented one level

+(see Formatting Conditional/Flow Statements).
-*If a declaration or statement continues onto subsequent lines the ìwrappedî portion should be indented (see Wrapping Lines).
+*If a declaration or statement continues onto subsequent lines the ‚Äúwrapped‚Äù portion should

-=====Blank Lines=====
+be indented (see Wrapping Lines).

+#####Blank Lines#####
 Blank lines used within and between Methods, Properties, etc. improve readability.
+They set

-They set off blocks of code that are logically related.
+off blocks of code that are logically related.

 Two blank lines should always be used between: